 - The financial services sector is evolving, with the rapid advancement of technology and an increasingly broad range of audit services being offered to businesses.

 To join a graduate training programme you'll need an undergraduate degree in any subject.
 Some firms will require a 2:1, however others have now removed this as a selection criteria.

-Employers are increasingly seeking to diversify intake on their programmes and encouraging graduates of all degree subjects to apply.
+Employers are increasingly seeking to diversify the intake on their programmes and are encouraging graduates of all degree subjects to apply.

 You will then need to obtain a practicing certificate and chartered accountancy qualification awarded by one of the following professional bodies: